 Starting a new job in a foreign country might be a daunting prospect for some, but the Dutch are very tuned into working with foreign nationals and you can be reassured that your new co-workers will be supportive of their new ‘international’ colleague.
 You can also read about Dutch business culture and Dutch contracts and employment law to familiarise yourself with the Dutch working environment before joining the workforce.
 Making an effort to learn Dutch can also pay dividends in the long run with you integration.

-Click to go to the top of our guide to local employment agencies and international recruitment agencies in the Netherlands.
+Click to the top of our guide to employment agencies in the Netherlands.

 Madison Parker International – Professional Resource Solutions / Expatica